-With the added weight and shine, sateen sheets are often seen as luxurious and more comfortable, perfect for sleepers needing a soft touch for a good night’s sleep.
+With the added weight and shine, sateen sheets are often considered luxurious and more comfortable, perfect for sleepers needing a soft touch for a good night’s sleep.

-Like we briefly mentioned earlier, materials are also a way to determine the quality of your fitted sheets or pillowcases, not just thread count.
-Not all materials are created equally, and 300TC bamboo sheets can be equal to 1000TC cotton sheets.
+As we briefly mentioned, materials are also a way to determine the quality of your fitted sheets or pillowcases, not just thread count.
+Not all materials are created equally, and 300TC bamboo sheets can equal 1000TC cotton sheets.

 When it comes to cotton, Egyptian cotton has a reputation for being the finest among the lot, with Pima cotton and Supima coming in below.

 Egyptian cotton has a high fibre content, making the fabric soft and built to last for a long time.
 The only downside is the high price tag.

 Purchasing a set of sheets made of Egyptian cotton can be pretty expensive, but the quality would make up for it in the long run.